What is “Collision” coverage?

 In the event of a loss, you will be asked to supply a list of your possessions and a record of their value.
 Original sales receipts for major items are the best way to show ownership and the cost of these items.
 Taking photos of your personal belongings in your home is also helpful and can speed up the time it takes to settle your claim.
 Service or maintenance records can also be relevant.

-It is often difficult to remember all the details of your personal belongings, therefore, we suggest that you video tape or photo your belongings, and keep a detailed inventory list.
+It is often difficult to remember all the details of your personal belongings, therefore, we suggest that you videotape or take pictures your belongings and keep a detailed inventory list.
 This information should be kept in another location to ensure it is available in the event of a loss.
 Many people store this information in a safety-deposit box or another secure location.

 If I go on a trip, are the things that I take with me covered by my insurance?